Real stories where humans and our habitat meet.

 “These are playful, insightful, quirky, provocative, dark, funny, unexpected stories that leave listeners wondering whether we’ve learned more about ourselves or the natural world—and ultimately doubting whether this distinction is all that meaningful.” —Jeff Lockwood, University of Wyoming professor of Natural Sciences and Humanities

-Visual artist Meg Thompson’s cover art (above) illustrates the show’s themes: human against nature, nature against human, and harmony between human and nature.
-So pop in some earbuds, download or stream an episode, and discover the world you live in.
+So pop in some earbuds, download or stream an episode, and discover the world we share.

 Erin Jones has a dual MFA in creative writing and environment and natural resources from the University of Wyoming and a BA in geography from the University of Texas at Austin.
 She has worked as a ranger, teacher, winter camping guide, and waitress.
 She writes essays and fiction.